Frequently Asked Questions (FAQ)

 Under normal circumstances, you are entitled to a full refund.
 However, this measure was created to protect the cultural sector.

 You can only get your money back in the following situations:

 1) The event is moved but you are unable to attend.
 If you can prove this, your money will be refunded within a reasonable period of time.

 2) The event is cancelled.
-This means that an event with the same essential characteristics will no longer take place within 2 years of the original date.
+This means that an event with the same essential characteristics will no longer take place within 3 years and 2 months of the original date.
 You will then be reimbursed within a reasonable period of time.

 Every ticket buyer is always free not to ask for a refund; the industry will be grateful.